 - Implementing and testing on representative inputs

 - How do you choose your inputs?

 - May be very time-consuming.

 - Very reliable results if done correctly.

 - Results only hold for a specific machine and for a specific set of inputs.

-- Theoretical analysis in a specific model of computation.

-Chres

-Chres

-Difference

-Displicatly focuses on the

-Can proceed bounds like "any comparison based sorting algorithm needs at least sorting comparisons in the morst case"
+Theoretical analysis in a specific model of computation.
+Gives control like "this algorithm always runs in time control" Dypically focuses on the Can give lower bounds like "any comparison based sorting algorithm needs at least some comparisons in the worst case.

-- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation. - ► Gives asymptotic bounds like "this algorithm always runs in time O(n)". - Typically focuses on the worst case. - Can give lower bounds like "any comparison-based sorting algorithm needs at least Ω(n log n) comparisons in the worst case".
+- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation. - ► Gives asymptotic bounds like "this algorithm always runs in time O(n2)". - Typically focuses on the worst case. - Can give lower bounds like "any comparison-based sorting algorithm needs at least Ω(n log n) comparisons in the worst case".